Ashpega/WebEvidenceCapturer/docs/README.md

 This section outlines the steps WebEvidenceCapturer follows to preserve a webpage, along with the rationale behind each step.

 ### 1. Capture HTML, PNG, and HAR using Playwright
+   - Playwright controls a Chromium browser instance to capture the HTML, PNG, and HAR files in a consistent browsing context.
    - The HTML and PNG files are captured to record the visual and structural content of the webpage.
    - A HAR (HTTP Archive) file is also saved, which is a JSON-formatted log of the browser’s full network activity during the browsing session, including the requests and responses involved in obtaining the HTML and PNG files.

+### 2. Save Full HTML using SingleFile
+   - [SingleFile](https://github.com/gildas-lormeau/SingleFile) is a Chrome extension that saves an entire webpage—including CSS, images, fonts, and frames—as a single standalone HTML file.
+   - This format closely reflects how the webpage appears to users in a browser.
+   - Full HTML serves as a visual complement, especially in cases where Playwright cannot capture the page correctly due to anti-bot mechanisms or dynamic content.

-### 2. Generate SHA-256 hashes for HTML and HAR files
+### 3. Generate SHA-256 hashes for captured files
    - Two types of hash text files are created for each target file:
      (1) one including file information such as URL and timestamp, and (2) one containing only the hash value.
    - These hashes provide proof of content integrity and are used as input for timestamping.

-### 3. Obtain OTS timestamps for each hash text file
+### 4. Obtain OTS timestamps for each hash text file
    - OpenTimestamps (OTS) is a blockchain-based timestamping protocol.
    - WEC applies OTS timestamps to both types of hash text files to prove that they have not been modified since the time of capture.

-### 4. Save Full HTML using SingleFile
-   - [SingleFile](https://github.com/gildas-lormeau/SingleFile) is a Chrome extension that saves an entire webpage—including CSS, images, fonts, and frames—as a single standalone HTML file.
-   - This format closely reflects how the webpage appears to users in a browser.
-   - Full HTML serves as a visual complement, especially in cases where Playwright cannot capture the page correctly due to anti-bot mechanisms or dynamic content.

 ## Output Structure
-WebEvidenceCapturer (WEC) creates an `output_<datetime>` directory in `$HOME/Downloads/`.
+WebEvidenceCapturer (WEC) creates an `output_<datetime>` directory in `$HOME/Downloads/` (the Windows Downloads folder).
 This directory contains all captured data, HAR file, hash files, and timestamp files, organized as follows:
 A detailed explanation of the directory structure is also included in the `README.txt` file generated within the output directory.